5 Tech Tips for the Ultimate Digital Parent

 - Keeping track of your children's movements might be tricky.
 But with this IFTTT recipe it's easy to know when your kids reach school, or home or anywhere else.
 The only additional requirement for this recipe to work well is that location tracking should be activated on the device (Pokemon Go and a power-bank as a gift might come in handy here!).

 Use these tips to jazz up your parenting skills and ensure your child's safety online.
 Keep up with your kids' digital life, if not one step ahead.
+If your children play multiplayer online games; go ahead and participate.
 But bear in mind that these IFTTT recipes (listed immediately above) weren't exactly made just for parenting solutions.
 These are general solutions that might come in handy to modern digital parents.
+Your children might also be looking for some screen time passcode hacks on the internet, it’s best to get to know them to stay a step ahead.
 There is a fine line separating snooping from genuine concern; the main differentiator is transparency.
 "Transparency and trust between teenagers and their parents are essential to make the digital youthhood enjoyable and beneficial to all concerned".
 So digital parenting, and parenting in general, should be a collaboration rather than a diktat.
 Mutual help and understanding will serve in good stead for both parents and teenagers to base their interactions on.